 If this infection isn’t treated, the complications from it can include:

 - other complications ranging from skin lesions to heart problems depending on where the infection has spread

-Complications from disseminated coccidioidomycosis can be severe, and can even be fatal.
-It is essential to seek treatment as soon as possible if you believe you might have this infection.
+Complications from disseminated coccidioidomycosis can be severe, and they can even be fatal.
+It’s essential to seek treatment as soon as possible if you believe you might have this infection.

 As the high-risk areas develop, the infection rate will decrease.
-This is due to the natural development of soil into paved roads and landscaping that will reduce the spread of the fungus.
+This is due to the development of paved roads and landscaping that will reduce the spread of the fungus.